-The drainage system for the discharge covered by consent 9853 begins in the adjacent Technix property, continues north through Dialog's section, and discharges into the Waiwhakaiho River via a stormwater drain (STW001021).
+The drainage system for the discharge covered by consent 9853-2 begins in the adjacent Technix property, continues north through Dialog's section, and discharges into the Waiwhakaiho River via a stormwater drain (STW001021).
 The system has a sump on the southern boundary and another attached to the blast and paint shop.
 A dangerous goods storage shed is also in this catchment area.

 Dialog undertakes infrequent hydrotesting processes on large fabrications, and also operations involving the passivating of stainless steel.
 These activities produce wastewater that may contain contaminants such as penetrant dye and rust inhibitor, and also can be acidic.
 These activities sometimes occur outside.
 As per their operating procedures, the wastewater from these processes is bunded using tarpaulin sheets, and any drains are blocked with sandbags.
 Once that activity is completed the waste is removed by a waste management specialist.
 Dialog continue to provide and maintain a stormwater management plan and spill contingency plan.

-Three routine compliance monitoring inspections were conducted at the site during the monitoring period to assess compliance with resource consent conditions.
-These inspections were conducted on 7 September 2021, 10 February 2022 and 10 May 2022.
+Two routine compliance monitoring inspections were conducted at the site during the monitoring period to assess compliance with resource consent conditions.
+These inspections were conducted 13 April and 29 June 2023.